 This time around they are talking checkout.
 The WooCommerce checkout has seen quite some growth from extensions and SaaS products.
 One-click solutions have been at the top of the list.
 All of which are aiming to create a solution to one of the most critical part of the online shop.

-Highlights of the conversation
+Highlights of the chat

 - The what and why of the checkout ecosystem [00:55]

 - The big deal of the one-click checkout [3:28]

 - A bigger discussion, a bigger decision [07:35]